legendu-net/blog/misc/content/2020/01/tips-for-training-deep-neural-networks/tips-for-training-deep-neural-networks.markdown

 normal distribution to initialize the weights
 The normal distribution should have a mean of 0 and a standard deviation of y=1/sqrt(n), where n is the number of inputs to NN

+## Computer Vision Specific Tips

+1. explore your data

+2. check image dimensions.
+    It is often a good idea to resize all images to a unify size before training.
+    If some original images are really large (say, 4k images), it might be beneficial to downscaling images.
+    This has 2 potential benefits.
+    - dramatically increase training speed
+    - avoid generating "noisy" data caused by random crop data augumentation

 ## Terminology